Skip to main content

 The submitted information should be sufficient for the Council to carry out a “skills assessment” to establish whether employability and skills interventions are required.
 Where interventions are required, the applicant will be required to provide an Employability and Skills Plan.
 This will normally be secured through a Section 76 Planning Agreement (see section 25).

-Further guidance is provided by the Council’s Developer Contributions Framework.
+Further guidance is provided by the council’s Developer Contributions Framework.

 18. Event Management Plan